 We all go through the ups and downs of life.
-There are times when things work perfectly well for us and life’s a breeze, while sometimes we are tested when things don’t seem to go as we desired or expected.
-Knowing how to stay positive during difficult times can shift our entire experience of life.
+There are times when things work perfectly well for us and life’s a breeze, and sometimes we are tested when things don’t seem to go as we desire or expect.
+Knowing how to stay positive during such difficult times can shift our entire experience of life.

 When we face a particularly challenging phase of life, we must go through it anyway so why not approach life a bit proactively and make the journey easier by cultivating some positivity into our lives.

 Often the biggest barrier standing between us and happiness is our own limiting thought patterns.

 Many people consider it foolishness and delusion to feel positive during difficult times and challenges.
 That is nothing but a disempowering belief that keeps people away from happiness and fulfillment.

 The fact is, when we are in a good state of mind, we can think better and come up with resolutions to our problems, which enable us to overcome challenges faster.

 Knowing how to stay positive in the worst of times is a skill in itself that must be developed deliberately.
 It can feel a bit weird and out of the mental comfort zone as you push yourself to shift your mental and emotional state.

 But once you learn to shift your state at will and train your mind to operate more proactively during hard times, it will become one of your greatest skills through you can empower yourself no matter what the situation.

 In this quick guide, we will look into 16 habits that’ll help you stay positive and enable you to take on life as a Victor, rather than a victim.

 Before we begin, let me just mention that all the following tips/habits come from personal experience and not just goody goody positive talk.